-Four bills to designate heritage areas and/or study areas for possible heritage designation have passed the House.
+Five bills to designate heritage areas and/or study areas for possible heritage designation have passed the House.
 H.R.
 412 would authorize a study of whether to establish the Western Reserve NHA.
 H.R.
-2099 would designate the Arabia Mountain NHA and H.R.
+2099 would designate the Arabia Mountain NHA.
+H.R.
 694 would designate the Gullah/Geechee Cultural Heritage Area.
 H.R.
+5311 would designate the Upper Housatonic Valley NHA.
+H.R.
 938 would authorize a study of whether to establish the St. Croix NHA and designate the Northern Rio Grande and Upper Housatonic Valley NHAs.
 Other bills to designate heritage areas or study specific areas for possible heritage status have been introduced.
 Some of them would create heritage "corridors," "routes," or "partnerships."
 A number of existing heritage areas have similar titles, and the NPS considers all of them to be NHAs.
-These bills are shown in Table 2, below.
-General heritage area legislation (in contrast to area designations or studies) is discussed following the table and is identified in the "Legislation" section, below.

 Other pending legislation would amend existing heritage areas.
 H.R.
 3843 would amend the boundary of the South Carolina National Heritage Corridor to include three counties, with related changes to the area's management plan.
 As introduced, H.R.
 326 and S. 505 would amend the boundary of the Yuma Crossing NHA, and the House bill also would extend the authority of the Secretary of the Interior to provide assistance from 2015 until 2020.
 H.R.
 326 passed the House with an amendment to strike the extension for the Secretary to provide assistance.
-The bill was ordered reported without amendment by the Senate Energy and Natural Resources Committee on March 8, 2006.
+The bill was reported without amendment by the Senate Energy and Natural Resources Committee on April 20, 2006.
 In earlier action, a Senate subcommittee held a hearing on S. 505.
 H.R.
 1205 and S. 574 seek to amend the Quinebaug and Shetucket Rivers Valley National Heritage Corridor Act to increase the authorization of appropriations and extend the authorization for the heritage corridors.
 For the John H. Chafee Blackstone River Valley National Heritage Corridor, S. 1387, S. 1721, and H.R.
 3775 would provide for an update of the management plan, extend the authority of the commission, and authorize additional appropriations.
 H.R.
 4539 and S. 2102 seek to make changes to the Cache La Poudre River Corridor NHA, including to designate a new management entity and enhance private property protections.